ytakefuji/counting-for-entomologists/README.md

 You should resize an original picture for counting the number of dead bugs.
 Or you should tune the Canny coefficient.

-# Tuning parameters for counting in general
+# How to tune parameters for counting in general
 pillbug_count.py is shown as follows:
 <pre>
 import cv2,sys